Southwest Slopes Weather

 Friday Partly cloudy.
 Patchy fog near the Victorian border in the early morning.
 Winds E 20 to 30 km/h becoming light in the early afternoon then becoming E 15 to 20 km/h in the late evening.

 Saturday Partly cloudy.
-Winds E/SE 15 to 20 km/h tending E/NE before dawn then becoming light early in the morning.
+Winds E 15 to 20 km/h becoming light during the morning then becoming NE 15 to 25 km/h during the evening.

-Monday Partly cloudy.
-High (80%) chance of showers, most likely in the afternoon and evening.
-The chance of a thunderstorm.
-Light winds becoming NW 20 to 30 km/h during the morning then tending N 15 to 20 km/h during the evening.
+Sunday Partly cloudy.
+High (80%) chance of rain, most likely in the afternoon and evening.
+The chance of a thunderstorm in the afternoon and evening.
+Winds N/NE 20 to 30 km/h shifting W/SW 25 to 35 km/h during the evening.

 Southwest Slopes Weather Forecasts